Valium-stash-on-Floor13/insta-scraper/README.md

 # insta-dw_front-end-non-responsive
-non responsive
+non responsive,
-not functional yet
+not functional yet,
 not structured